 How is AI going to redefine how you manage your wealth?
 Could chatbots really learn to talk to us as other humans would?
 Is blockchain the answer to all our transaction efficiency problems?
-We caught up with our Group Chief Information Officer, Dr Michael Gorriz, to find out how key tech trends are shaping the future of banking.
+We caught up with our Group Chief Information Officer, Dr Michael Gorriz, to hear the latest fintech news and find out how these key tech trends are shaping the future of banking.

 A new type of chatbot is coming.